ReptilianHQ/ponsfamily/README.md

 <img src="https://capsule-render.vercel.app/api?type=rect&color=0:1a2740,100:05070d&height=3&section=header" width="100%" />

+> *Pons is Latin for bridge, a structure that connects two places, two states, or two points in time.
+A bridge exists in a liminal space, the threshold between what was and what comes next.
+It represents transition, the moment where one state ends and another begins.
+That is what Pons represents.*

 This repository holds the Solidity source for the [ponsfamily.com](https://ponsfamily.com) token launchpad on Robinhood Chain, in both generations:

 - **V1** (`contractsV1/`) — a CREATE2 factory that mints a fixed-supply ERC-20, opens a one-sided Uniswap **V3** position, locks the position NFT, and can run a developer buy in the same transaction.